SCOTT SIMON, HOST:

 STOCCO: I was there.
 I was absolutely relaxing down on this chair.
 And I just noticed that my hand moved.

-RAO: His brain had initiated the finger movement on his side.
+RAO: His brain had then initiated the finger movement on his side.
 The finger movement then triggered the keyboard press, and that caused the rocket to be destroyed on my side.

 (SOUNDBITE OF CHEERING)